 you’re dying for

 What if psychoanalysis had never existed?
 Or again, what if psychoanalysis has never existed and that is what it meant?
 Are these mad questions?
-As if alongside the dossiers on Foucault and Derrida already available when it comes to madness, or rather as a crypt inside what already threatens to be a serial crypt, there is also the dossier that might be opened on the madness of today—where today is or at least claims to be 2018—and where that madness is contagious, a crime scene, shared, ultraplastified, electroplastified.
+As if alongside the dossiers on Foucault and Derrida already available when it comes to madness, or rather as a crypt inside what already threatens to be a serial crypt across which we stray, there is also the dossier that might be opened on the madness of today—where today is, or at least claims to be, 2018—and where that madness is contagious, a crime scene, shared, ultraplastified, electroplastified, cut up, violent, benign, full of radiant disappointment, and a correction, a political correction, gone mad.
 This other dossier—or crypt of the contemporary—can feel daunting, overloaded, saturated with a madness that goes beyond any psychoanalytic or psychobiologic competence and reckoning.
 This experimental online session puts on the line this contemporary edge in madness, where madness might be imagined in terms of neurology and blind brain theory as a kind of absenteeing of the brain from itself: not so much a madness, then, but a going of thought.
 There is a blind awareness that I can no longer be aware of at all that needs to be tracked, the normative gap between knowledge and experience becoming a form of lesional devastation.
 It is as if everything leaks today, and what might happen, perhaps, what might be imperative, is attention to some of these leaks.
 I try here to spot a few splashes from what Laurence Rickels calls ‘the forgettogether that followed’.
 I try not to stay distracted.
+I act, like Thelma, and with Thelma, as if the uncontainable can be mopped up and contained.
 We try, in other words, to remain in active distraction; in analysis-devastation.

 I’ve been interested for a while in a possible containment- or compromise-formation going on in contemporary aesthetic and deconstructive therapy, the stoppages and blocks that come with trying not to go mad working on what going extinct may mean.
+I’ve tried to be open to the mistake of thinking there is a difference here, a difference between extinction and death, and that it is this difference and distinction between extinction and death that might also be approached as mad.
 Cixous has a way of stepping in on this front, and then out of the vault on the other side, and knowing what it meant.
 There may be a trick here, knowing how to have gone there but not gone too far.
 Have deconstructions searched their souls, and since when?
 What does the neuroanalysis of the madness of today have on deconstruction?
 What does the automation of madness now have on us?
-By citing the neuro- here I am thinking of the work of Malabou and especially perhaps her 2012 essay ‘Separation, Death, the Thing, Freud, Lacan, and the Missed Encounter’, which deals with the essential difference between psychoanalysis and neurology when it comes to perception of the death drive as an experience of what she repeatedly calls a ‘horizon’, or a precise lack of it.
+By citing the neuro- here I am branching into the work of Malabou and especially perhaps her 2012 essay ‘Separation, Death, the Thing, Freud, Lacan, and the Missed Encounter’, which deals with the essential difference between psychoanalysis and neurology when it comes to perception of the death drive as an experience of what she repeatedly calls a ‘horizon’, or a precise lack of it.
 Malabou goes a long way with Freud, and then goes a long way in showing that Lacan is faithful to Freud in going even further than him in exposing the experience of the psyche as an attention to the Real of something that may just go missing (the ‘missed encounter’ of her title).
 While affirming that in Freud ‘the unconscious is nothing other than the form of the original relation between the psyche and its own destruction’ (p.
 124, Malabou’s italics), and while attesting to the fact that in Lacan this mortalised psychic facticity may be doubly exposed (as the neoligised ‘Thing’), Malabou nonetheless goes further (or do I simply mean on?), even adding ‘a fourth instance’ to Lacan’s Real-Symbolic-Imaginary schema in the form of what she calls ‘the “Material”’ (p.
 137).
 The crux of the confrontation between Freudian-Lacanian analysis at their most advanced and the neurobiology Malabou locates, ‘with respect to psychic destruction’ (p.
 132), lies in the difference between the assurance that the horizon of effacement will itself stay in place (the missing encounter will itself not be going missing; its missingness remains in place and this is ‘the real’), and ‘the threat that the horizon itself might be destroyed’ (p.
 132).
 Malabou’s attention throughout is on the possibility that ‘the neurological horizon of the anticipation of destruction is destructible’ (p.
 132)—and the index of such an experience is the sheer madness (it might be better called an outside-madness, an outside of madness, since it really is not a madness at all) of ‘the damaged brain’ (p.
 137).

 In a somewhat uncanny way—uncanny and not unhygge—her argument is fully summarised by a darkly comic moment in the Gareth Edwards film Rogue One (2016) in which the destruction of the city of Jedha is accompanied by the line, ‘There’s a problem on the horizon . . .
 There is no horizon.’
 The classical phenomenological guardrail of the horizon, passed from Husserl via Derrida onwards to a whole tradition of reflexive thought, is here as if torn to one side in Malbou’s use of neurobiological knowledge of what the brain experiences when it does not experience itself at all.
 Malbou tracks down something that broadly does not conform to the horizons of psychoanalytic sexual etiology.
 The brain’s absencing of itself is ‘a chance for cerebrality to resist sexuality’ (p.
 136).
 While Malabou reads Lacan and Freud with a great deal of attention and in extenso, there is a certain sense (a very precise sense in fact) in which one has to blank them out.
 What do I mean here?
 There comes a moment when the psychoanalytic tracking of the death drive is so mortgaged out in advance to erotogenesis that one has to ignore its most advanced signs, because the prior sexualisation does not allow oneself to go far enough towards what might be described as extogenesis—it does not allow for the further plastifications of the unhygge that will allow Esther to finally combust the ontological settings of the father.
 Malbou does not quite say all of this, but it can be read off from the surface of her essay in small moments.
 For instance, she says that however far Lacan goes with Freud, and he goes far, which is to say ‘no matter what Lacan says’ (p.
 136), there is an extra missing encounter, and one might surmise that this extra missingness does not (crucially) fall within the domain of the death drive (that is already in Freud the psyche’s tension with itself): Malabou comments that those with brain lesions do not have the experience of seeing themselves die (they have, in other words, the outside-to-experience of not experiencing themselves die or not seeing themselves dying).
 The crucial phrase here is ‘no matter what Lacan says’ because it suggests that what Malabou names ‘cerebrality’ cannot be inscribed using previous modes of thought.
 No matter what we say, and no matter how far we go, we only get to this thing by saying it, in its own terms, or by saying it in what de Man calls ‘linguistic terms’.
 In the language of my ongoing work I would hasten to add that Malabou’s breakthrough might be stated as an affirmation of the difference between death and extinction, and as the idea that the death-drive (Todestrieb) is not the extinction drive (Aussterbenstrieb).
 I also now want to call this very situation the analytic of devastation.